dougeby/IntuneDocs/intune/app-protection-policies.md

 2. A list of user groups is displayed on the **Add user group** blade.
 This list is a list of all the security groups in your **Azure Active Directory**.
 Select the user groups you want this policy to apply to, and then choose **Select**.
 Choosing **Select**, deploys the policy to users.
   ![Screenshot of the Add user group information showing the list of Azure Active Directory users](./media/azure-ad-user-group-list.png)

-You have now created a policy and deployed it to users.
+You've now created a policy and deployed it to users.

 Only users with assigned Microsoft Intune licenses are affected by the policy.
 Users in the selected security group that don’t have an assigned Intune license aren't affected.

 >[!IMPORTANT]
-> If you are using Intune with Configuration Manager to manage your devices, the policy is only applied to the users directly in the group that you selected.
+> If you're using Intune with Configuration Manager to manage your devices, the policy is only applied to the users directly in the group that you selected.
 Members of child groups nested within the group you selected aren't affected.

 End users can download the apps from the App store or Google Play.
 For more information, see:
 * [What to expect when your Android app is managed by app protection policies](app-protection-enabled-apps-android.md)